Hysterectomy - vaginal - discharge

 Self-care

 Slowly increase how much activity you do every day.
 Take short walks and increase how far you go gradually.
-Do not jog, do sit-ups, or other sports until you have checked with your provider.
+Do not jog, do sit-ups, or other sports until you have checked with your surgeon.

 Do not lift anything heavier than a gallon (3.8 L) jug of milk for a few weeks after surgery.
 Do not drive for the first 2 weeks.